paulinejdavis/CV/README.md

 #### Attention to detail

-I enjoying paying attention to detail from design elements, like layout, colour scheme and font choices I am detail orientates, and during pairing sessions have helped to spot coding errors quickly and enjoy collaborating to follow coding conventions and standards.
-Maing your code easier to read and understand for all.
+The crazy deadlines and very public output of the creative industries has taught be the importance of paying attention to details.
+From design elements, like layouts, colour schemes and font choices was an every day necessity.
+During pairing sessions I have helped to spot coding errors quickly and enjoy collaborating to follow coding conventions and standards ensuring the code is easier to read and understand for all.

 #### Maintaing calm & empathy

 Whether dealing with celebritities or brand ambassadors, I communicate confidently and am able to put myself in others circumstance  I am to read the situation and actively listen.
-In conversation or group discussion, I l definitely practice mindfulness and stay present in the moment and stay calm.
+In conversation or group discussion, I definitely practice mindfulness, stay present in the moment and stay calm.

 ## Experience